-The reason this came up is because the subject of that sermonette—and much of today's sermon—are going to be mere images of one another.
+The reason this came up is because the subject of that sermonette—and much of today's sermon—are going to be mirror images of one another.
 That is, they are going to be exact opposites.
 The 1962 sermonette that I gave focused largely on what God does not want.
 The sermon today will focus largely on what God really wants, but both of them are centered on the same set of scriptures commonly called "The Parable of the Unjust Steward."

-Christian stewardship is a subject that the ministry is speaking about very frequently, but at the same time we hardly ever use the term.
-We speak on this by informing members of their responsibilities to God, and to each other.
+Christian stewardship is a subject that the ministry is speaking about very frequently, but at the same time, we hardly ever use the term.
+We speak on this by informing members of their responsibilities to God and to each other.
 A steward is a person into whose trust responsibility has been given.

 The word "steward" in its modern usage has become a title of a person who has some measure of authority similar to an attendant, a foreman, a supervisor, or a manager.
 A steward is often perceived as a person employed to wait on others or to provide some sort of a service.
-On airplanes today the flight attendants were formerly called stewardesses.
-In carrying out their responsibility in the airplane, they represent the airlines in a public relations capacity, and at the same time they attend to passengers needs during the flight.
+On airplanes today, the flight attendants were formerly called stewardesses.
+In carrying out their responsibility in the airplane, they represent the airlines in a public relations capacity, and at the same time they attend to passengers' needs during the flight.
 This carries with it a certain limited measure of authority that lasts as long as they are on the plane and doing their job.

 When I worked in the steel mill, it was unionized by the United Steel Workers of America, and each shop had a union steward whose job it was to serve the members in matters pertaining to discipline or disputes with the company management.

 Roget's Thesaurus lists "steward" under nine different categories where it is used as a noun.
-They include: an agent, an attendant, aviation, financial officer, guardian, majordomo, manager, provider, and sailor.
+They include: an agent, an attendant (aviation), financial officer, guardian, majordomo, manager, provider, and sailor.
 As a verb, it is only listed under one category: manage.
 Stewardship, as a noun, is listed under directorship, management, protectorship, and vigilance, which is kind of interesting.
 Pay attention to that one—vigilance.

 Not all of these synonyms fit our responsibilities to God and to each other, but agent, attendant, guardian, director, manager, provider, and protector certainly do.
-And even though a steward may have very great authority, (this is important) he is also always, in the Bible, seen as somebody who is under authority, and entrusted with something that belongs to somebody else.
+And even though a steward may have very great authority (this is important), he is also always, in the Bible, seen as somebody who is under authority, and entrusted with something that belongs to somebody else.

 Genesis 13:1-2 And Abram went up out of Egypt, he, and his wife, and all that he had, and Lot with him, into the south.
 And Abram was very rich in cattle, in silver, and in gold.